 - Did other people have equal access to the drugs?

-- Was the person charged with a drug offense was merely present where the drugs were located?
+- Was the person charged with a drug offense when that person was merely present where the drugs were located?

 - Many more defenses may arise once a thorough investigation by our drug defense lawyers has been completed.

 The most common drug offense that we see is by far simple possession of marijuana less than 1 ounce.
 Although possession of marijuana is legal in some other states (and countries), it is still illegal to possess marijuana in any amount here in Georgia with the exception of some very limited medical purposes.
 With that said, there are some jurisdictions in Georgia that have given the police the option to decriminalize enforcement of simple possession of marijuana less than 1 ounce, like the City of Clarkston.
-Clarkston’s police have the option of proceeding on a “violation” resulting in a small civil fine, or proceeding on a state offense of possession of marijuana.
-Currently, no other jurisdiction in Georgia has followed Clarkston’s lead, although there may be some trend towards decriminalization of simple marijuana possession in the future.
+Clarkston’s police have the option of proceeding on a “violation” resulting in a small civil fine or proceeding on a state offense of possession of marijuana.
+Atlanta’s City Council recently passed a similar measure.
+Currently, no other jurisdiction in Georgia has followed Clarkston’s and Atlanta’s lead, although there may be some trend towards decriminalization of simple marijuana possession in the future.

 To build a strong drug defense in Georgia, your experienced drug defense attorney should start by learning everything possible from the information you present.
-Based on this information, he or she can find more evidence by using specialized resources as needed to determine if the drugs were discovered by law enforcement was legal.
+Based on this information, he or she can find more evidence by using specialized resources as needed to determine if the drugs discovered by law enforcement were legal.
 This determination is the basis for a strong drug defense in Georgia.
-We have our own in-house investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, scientific reports and more.
+We have our own in-house investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, scientific reports, and more.
 There are times when we use the services of outside labs for testing drugs, to help build a solid drug defense in your case.
-Our drug defense attorneys analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of the drugs along with the admissibility of the state tests used to identify the drugs in question.
-Our experienced drug lawyers then meet as a team to discuss strategy for preliminary/committal motion hearings and trial.
+Our drug defense attorneys analyze a case from the initial stop or reason why the police were involved and look for suppression issues with the admissibility of the drugs along with the admissibility of the state tests used to identify the drugs in question.
+Our experienced drug lawyers then meet as a team to discuss strategy for preliminary/committal motion hearings and trials.
 Our team approach is an effective way to ensure we have covered all the bases in defending your Georgia drug case.

 Can I just enter a guilty plea myself and avoid hiring an experienced drug defense lawyer?